nasa/GeneLab_Data_Processing/Microarray/Agilent_1-channel/Pipeline_GL-DPPD-7112_Versions/GL-DPPD-7112.md

 **Output Data:**

-- **differential_expression_GLmicroarray.csv** (table containing normalized counts for each sample, group statistics, Limma probe DE results for each pairwise comparison, and gene annotations)
+- **differential_expression_GLmicroarray.csv** (table containing normalized expression for each sample, group statistics, Limma probe DE results for each pairwise comparison, and gene annotations)
-- visualization_PCA_table.csv (file used to generate GeneLab PCA plots)
+- visualization_PCA_table_GLmicroarray.csv (file used to generate GeneLab PCA plots)
 - **raw_intensities_GLmicroarray.csv** (table containing the background corrected unnormalized intensity values for each sample including gene annotations)
 - **normalized_expression_GLmicroarray.csv** (table containing the background corrected, normalized intensity values for each sample including gene annotations)

+> All steps of the Microarray pipeline are performed using R markdown and the completed R markdown is rendered (via Quarto) as an html file (**NF_MAAgilent1ch_v\*_GLmicroarray.html**) and published in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/) for the respective dataset.